lalmada1/Coding-in-R-SPR-2021/schedule.md

 ## Introduce yourself to the class

-We will be using the discussion board in iCollege for this course.
-Introduce yourself to the class and share:
+We will be using the discussion board in iCollege for virtual topical discussions in this course.
+Introducing yourself to the class is the first step (but not graded).
+Please share:

 1. A little about yourself
 2. Your previous experience with coding and/or data analytics